-Over the period many of these consent related to building construction, additional dwellings setbacks, access ways and non-residential activities such as home occupations.
-Not all of these had a monitoring requirement however with a backlog of over 2000 existing consents that contain monitoring conditions the additional consents requiring monitoring provided considerable workload for the land use monitoring officer.

-During this reporting period 94 resource consents were monitored with the following results.
+Many of the consents monitored under this category related to building construction, additional dwellings setbacks, access ways and non-residential activities such as home occupations.
+A lot of progress has been made in clearing a backlog of over 600 existing consents that date back some years.
+During this reporting period 180 resource consents were monitored with the following results.